oehrlis/pandoc_template/AUTHOR_GUIDE.md

 #### General Information

-Each language of the *Trivadis Markdown Doc Template* includes a bunch of *Markdown* files.
+Each language of the *OraDBA Markdown Doc Template* includes a bunch of *Markdown* files.
 These files do follow a naming pattern `NxMM-Title.md` where `N` and `MM` stands for the following: